DariusDefoe/madrid-mission-hub/vat_refunder/README.md

 # 🧾 VAT Refunder

 **VAT Refunder** is a lightweight desktop application built with **Python, Tkinter, and MySQL (Dockerized)**.
-It helps manage and report VAT-refund workflows such as invoice tracking, voucher creation, and quarterly reporting.
+It helps manage and report VAT-refund workflows such as invoice tracking, voucher tracking, and quarterly reporting.
 The app was designed for administrative environments that need clear, auditable data entry and automated report generation.

 ---